 No corporation reporting no current earnings or profit, or a loss, shall award raises, bonuses or other extraordinary emoluments to its executives for or within the same fiscal period, unless with the express, contemporaneous assent of all of its owners.

-No person to whom any of the several states or the United States has granted a license to render a service, or to own or operate a device intended to provide such a service, or to provide a good shall retain the same upon exacting a rate, a fee or a price that exceeds twenty times the federal minimum wage; a fee for operation of a state-licensed device exceeding twice the actual costs of operation of the device and costs coincident with the marginal dimunition of its functioning life, as applied to its replacement cost; or two times the cost to replace the good, respectively.
+No person to whom any of the several states or the United States has granted a license to render a service, or to own or operate a device intended to provide a service, or to provide a good, shall retain such licensing upon exacting a rate for the service exceeding twenty times the federal minimum wage; a fee for operation of a state-licensed device exceeding twice the actual costs of operation or disproportionate to its diminished value and cost of replacement; or a price for a state-licensed good exceeding twice the cost to replace the good.